8fold/site-joshbruce.com/content-root/public/experiences/the-self/content.md

 1. Not seeking consent.
 2. People who assume or presume to know what is going on in someone’s mind.
+3. When rules, agreements, and similar aren’t applied equally to all.
+(No one is above the law, so to speak.)
+4. When someone identifies a behavior as problematic in others, and then proceeds to perform that same behavior (the malignant form of [psychological projection](https://en.m.wikipedia.org/wiki/Psychological_projection)).

 ### Pedagogies